-KPI A2.2 The Group consumes around 2,500 cubic metres of water each year.
+KPI A2.2 The Group consumes around 6,000 tons of water for the Year.

 KPI A2.3 As mentioned in KPI A1.5 above.

 KPI A2.4 There is no issue in sourcing water that is fit for purpose.
 The level of water consumption in pantries and toilets is considered reasonable.
 Where water leakage is identified, employees are encouraged to report to Human Resources and Administration Department immediately.